Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Proposed Method

-In this context, we propose a Residual network architecture LResNet18A having a higher number of output filters with increasing depth that increases the number of parameters leading to higher representation power.
+Inspired by the image classification problem \cite{he2016deep}, we propose a residual network architecture LResNet with a higher number of output filters with increasing depth that increases the number of parameters, leading to higher representation power, making it suitable for rotated binarization.
 The core of the proposed architecture contains Residual units whose couple is called a ResNet block.
 The main advantage of a ResNet block is the presence of skipped connections which adds the input to a later stage of the block enabling the network to learn the Residual.
 It helps the network to overcome the vanishing gradients problem.

-Each ResNet block has convolutional layers as its fundamental entity as shown in Fig. \ref{fig:Architecture}.
-The architecture mainly has two different types of Residual blocks as illustrated in Fig. \ref{fig:ResnetA} and Fig. \ref{fig:ResnetB} according to whether we need to reduce the spatial dimension or not.
-The only difference between the two blocks is the addition of a convolution layer with $1\times1$ kernel size to reduce the spatial dimension whenever required. \ifCLASSOPTIONonecolumn
+Each ResNet block has 2D convolutional layers as its fundamental entity, as shown in Fig. \ref{fig:Architecture}.
+The architecture mainly has two different types of Residual blocks, as illustrated in Fig. \ref{fig:ResnetA} and Fig. \ref{fig:ResnetB} according to whether we need to reduce the spatial dimension or not.
+The only difference between the two blocks is the addition of a convolution layer with $1\times1$ kernel size and stride $2$ to reduce the spatial dimension.
+On placing these blocks alternatively, the horizontal dimension is reduced gradually, decreasing the computation complexity of the network.